 Tonsils and adenoids are part of your body’s immune system but cause more harm than good when they obstruct your breathing or cause recurrent infections.
 Luis Vazquez, MD, monitors your throat issues and removes the tonsils and adenoids with a quick surgical procedure when they become troublesome.
-If you’re looking for an ENT (ear, nose, and throat) specialist in the Phoenix, Arizona, area, schedule an appointment at Elite ENT online or over the phone.
+If you’re looking for an ENT (ear, nose, and throat) specialist in the Phoenix, Arizona, area, schedule an appointment at Elite ENT.

 Tonsils and adenoids, similar in structure to glands, are components of your immune system that catch incoming bacteria and viruses as they enter the body.
 Adenoids and tonsils form one of your body’s first lines of defense against these invaders, trapping them before they proceed any further.

 Although the tonsils and adenoids perform beneficial roles in the body, they sometimes cause these and other problems:

 Some men, women, and children experience repeated bouts of strep throat, ear infections, tonsillitis, or other bacterial infections related to their tonsils or adenoids.
 These infections cause inflammation, pain, and discomfort.